TrashCat Interventions

 DragDrop.FITB

-How it works: Show equation with ALL parts as blanks (e.g., "_ × _ = ___"), student drags digits to reconstruct the entire equation.
+How it works: Show equation with ALL parts as blanks (e.g., __ × __ = __), student drags full-value tiles to reconstruct the entire equation.
 Provides draggables for all equation parts (factors and answer) plus distractors.
+Commutative property applies to factor placement.

 Learning science: Deep generative learning—student must reconstruct the complete relational structure, not just retrieve the answer.
 Requires holding the problem in working memory while assembling all three components.
 The empty equation forces attention to how all three numbers relate through the operation.
 High production demand—physically manipulating all parts creates strong motoric encoding and forces active processing of the mathematical relationship.